mahirox36/Negomi/Privacy Policy.md

 * Request access to your data
 * Request deletion of your data
 * Opt-out of data collection (by stopping use of the Bot)
+* For self-hosted instances, disable metrics collection in the configuration

 ## 6. Changes to Privacy Policy